 At a high level, Imply is an integrated solution that consists of a powerful analytics engine (Druid), and a collaborative app designed for arbitrary drill downs (Pivot).

-Imply UI is a web-based app for visual data exploration.
-It features dimensional pivoting, slice-and- dice and nested visualization, as well as contextual information and navigation.
+Pivot is a web-based app for visual data exploration.
+It features dimensional pivoting, slice-and-dice and nested visualizations, as well as contextual information and navigation.
 It is used to perform OLAP operations with your data and immediately visualize your data once it is loaded in the platform.

 For more information about visualizations, please visit the visualize docs.